-In order to assess the impact of climate risks, we considered the Bank of England climate scenarios published in 2019 (Bank of England General Insurance Stress Test 2019).
+In order to assess the impact of climate risks, we considered the Bank of England (BoE) climate scenarios published in 2019 (Bank of England General Insurance Stress Test 2019).

-The stress tests apply to all funds managed by AllianzGI and are conducted on a quarterly basis.
-The results at company level and by asset class are reported, on a quarterly basis, in the Legal, Risk and Compliance Committee and in the AllianzGI board report.
+The stress tests apply to all funds managed by Allianz Global Investors and are performed and monitored on a quarterly basis.
+The results at company level and by asset class are reported on a quarterly basis, in the Legal, Risk and Compliance Committee, in the AllianzGI board report UK Risk committee AllianzGI UK board report.

-Bank of England (BoE) defined three hypothetical scenarios referring to the Paris Agreement that has set out climate targets for the forthcoming decades.
+Bank of England (BoE) defined three hypothetical scenarios referring to the Paris Agreement5 that has set out climate targets for the coming decades.
 Meeting these targets will require significant structural changes in the economy over the coming years and decades.

-The first two scenarios assume that the Paris Agreement targets are broadly achieved, although through different means.
+The first two scenarios assume that the Paris Agreement targets are broadly achieved, though through different means.
 In the third scenario, it is assumed that the targets are not met, resulting in a significant impact on the global climate.

-To understand how each scenario could impact financial risks, BoE considers two primary channels: physical and transition (please see description above).
+To understand how each scenario could impact financial risks, BoE considers two primary channels: physical and transition risks (please see description above).
 The severity of the impact in the transition risk will depend on whether the transition is orderly or disorderly.